rihal-om/fair_jobs/Frontend/README.md

 ### 🚨 Error Handling

-- Provides user-friendly error messages for a smooth experience.
+- Provide user-friendly error messages for a smooth experience

-## 🎨 Current UI Design
+## 🎨 Very Basic Example of the UI Design (Please DO NOT take this as a requirement, you can be creative in design)

 ![alt text](<Group 1.png>)